AwaNoodle/firstStepsWithDocker/readme.md

 > docker run -d -p 80:80 --name nginx kitematic/hello-world-nginx
 ```

 The container will now (quickly) start.
 If you check the Docker process list you will see that the container has started and is showing some uptime.

 On your host machine (not the VM), if you navigate to [http://localhost:9123] you should see a Kitematic Hello World page.

 ![Running nginx](/exercises/exercise2/demoA.gif)

 This is pretty cool: we have a website up and running with next to no time or effort involved.
 Still, serving someone else's page isn't too much use.
 We need to be able to supply our own site.
 We can do this using Mount Points.

-The creator of a container can set paths inside the container than can be redirected to a path of our choose.
-While the path set by the container author exists only in the container, we can essentially override this to supply files from the Docker hosts file system (our VM).
+The container essentially has it's own file system inside which is where it can read and write files.
+To the items in the container, it looks like a normal Linux file system.
+The creator of a container will add files to the file system as needed.
+Handily, Docker lets us override locations inside of the container and replace them with locations on our host (our VM) or even other containers.
 The application in the container still sees this as the original path but we now control the content.

 Mount points are exposed via the **-v** switch, following the pattern of **-v \<full host path\>:\<container mount point path\>**.
-For the Kitematic container, the author has added a mount point at **/website_files**.
+For the Kitematic container, the author has added a volume at **/website_files** which gives us a good indication that this is the www root (well, ok, the name really does that but the author made it easy-ish for us to find without looking inside the container).
 Lets override this by stopping and removing our current container and then creating a new one:

 ```bash
 > docker rm $(docker stop nginx)